How AI Boosts RPA (Robotic Process Automation)?

 DocDigitizer works in conjunction with RPA processes to provide highly precise interpretation based on data stored in documents.
 It integrates with your favorite RPA method, such as UiPath, and provides document processes that go beyond simple RPA tasks.

-DocDigitizer provides data extraction with 100% accuracy to meet your unique enterprise-grade needs, with a document-definable schema and immersive AI/ML model training.
+DocDigitizer provides data extraction with (near) 100% accuracy to meet your unique enterprise-grade needs, with a document-definable schema and immersive AI/ML model training.

 RPA can be used to automate document processing, but enhancing this process with intelligent document processing has significant benefits, including: